greigmarshall/bug-free-enigma/diagrams.md

 # Diagrams

 It is often much easier to explain how a script works or should be used by using a diagram.
-GitHub includes functionality for easily generating diagrams from a simple syntax.
+GitHub includes functionality for easily generating diagrams from a simple `mermaid` syntax.

 For example,